Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Be used to launch EC2 Instances in any AWS region.
 - [ ] Only be used to launch EC2 instances in the same country as the AMI is stored.
 - [x] Only be used to launch EC2 instances in the same AWS region as the AMI is stored.
-- [ ] Only be used to launch EC2 instances in the same AWS availability zone as the AMI is stored
+- [ ] Only be used to launch EC2 instances in the same AWS availability zone as the AMI is stored.

 **[⬆ Back to Top](#table-of-contents)**